 their struggles—their story shows how they’ve been able to overcome tremendous odds and stay together.

-1. Continue raising ALS and DBA awareness through touring schools, conventions, conferences, medical institutions, and film festivals.
+1. Continue raising ALS and DBA awareness through touring schools, conventions, conferences, and medical institutions.

 2. Strengthen the ALS and MS registry with the overall goal of helping those unaccounted for to get assistance.